How to change WiFi to 2.4 GHz Spectrum? Do easily with 3 ways

 Use the admin tool

-How to change your WiFi to 2.4 GHz Spectrum?
+How do I change my Spectrum router to 2.4 GHz?
 The 2nd method is to use the Admin tool of the Spectrum router.

 Step 1: Sign in to your WiFi network.